fixylol/UndertalePracticeMod/README.md

 This mod will automatically check this repo for updates by default.
 If you wish to turn this off, go to Misc > "Menu options..." > "Automatically check for updates".

+If you wish to give feedback, report bugs, or just want to be notified for new updates, feel free to [join my discord!](https://discord.gg/4d82wPGHau)

 ### Weapon Practice
 "Practice Weapons" will open a menu for the multi-hit weapon practice mode.
 You can choose which boss to fight, which weapon to use, and--if applicable--your LV, whether the boss uses attacks on you, whether the boss or yourself are invincible, and your turn goal for statistics purposes.